 Besides glacier hiking, there are other great additional activities available.
 You can try snowmobiling, ice climbing, ice caving, or whale watching, as well as all the hot springs, pools, and spas you will find en-route.
 And if you also want to explore the colder waters, then snorkeling in Silfra is not to be missed!

 Take the plunge and get to know Iceland's wonders in depth during the summertime.
 Check availability by choosing a date.

 Welcome to the land of ice and fire!
 As soon as you land at Keflavík international airport, where you'll pick up your rental car, you'll be able to admire the otherworldly lava landscapes in the vicinity.
 Between Keflavík and Reykjavík is a black and green lava field, and steam rises from the ground in front of blue-looking mountains in the distance.

 If you are interested in the most famous hot spring in Iceland, the Blue Lagoon is situated right between the airport and the capital city.
 You can book entrance tickets during the booking process and visit the spa on either your arrival or departure day.

 You can also choose to spend the day visiting one of Reykjavík's many geothermal swimming pools.
 The city boasts 17 swimming pools, each equipped with an outdoor pool, saunas, and numerous hot tubs at an incredibly affordable price.

 The day is yours, and if you'd rather wait with the soaking, then simply explore Reykjavík's city center on foot and see sights like Hallgrímskirkja church, the city pond, the old harbor, or Harpa Concert Hall.

 Spend your night in Reykjavík city center.

 Today your journey into Iceland's countryside begins by exploring the famous Golden Circle.
 The route consists of a stop at Þingvellir National Park and UNESCO World Heritage Site, the Geysir geothermal area where the geyser Strokkur erupts regularly, and the beautiful 'Golden Waterfall', Gullfoss.
 Kerið crater lake is also a popular stop along the route.

-After a full day of sightseeing and excitement, spend your night on Iceland's South Coast, near the town of Hvolsvöllur.
+After a full day of sightseeing and excitement, within the area of the Golden Circle.